-What Is Diagnostic Medical Sonography?
+What Is Sonography?

-Diagnostic Medical Sonography is a medical imaging modality that uses sound waves to identify and evaluate soft tissue structures in the human body for disease and pathology.
+Sonography is a medical imaging modality that uses sound waves to identify and evaluate soft tissue structures in the human body for disease and pathology.

-What Does a Diagnostic Medical Sonographer Do?
+What Does a Sonographer Do?

-The Diagnostic Medical Sonographer is a healthcare professional who performs diagnostic ultrasound examinations under a physician's supervision.
+The Sonographer is a healthcare professional who performs diagnostic ultrasound examinations under a physician's supervision.
 To perform imaging evaluations on patients in the clinical setting, sonographers are required to integrate medical knowledge of anatomy and physiology, pathology, and ultrasound physics.
-Among the parts of the body most commonly evaluated with sonography are the heart and blood vessels, abdominal organs, superficial structures, pelvic organs and the developing fetus.
+Among the parts of the body most evaluated with sonography are the heart, blood vessels, abdominal organs, superficial structures, pelvic organs, and the developing fetus.